BlakeOne/ComfyUI-NodePresets/README.md

 Extension for ComyUI that enables saving and loading node presets using the node's context menu.

 # Usage
-Right click the node and choose "Presets" from the context menu to access the node's presets.
+Right click a node and choose "Presets" from its context menu to access the node's presets.

 # Installation
 Clone this repository into your `custom_nodes` folder using `git clone https://github.com/BlakeOne/ComfyUI-NodePresets` and reload ComfyUI.